ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transfer_init_claims: The set of artifacts and parameters as the basis for the current transfer.

-- transfer_init_claims_format OPTIONAL: The format of the transfer initialization claims.
+- transfer_init_claims_format REQUIRED: The format of the transfer initialization claims.

 - network_capabilities_list REQUIRED: The set of origin network parameters reported by the client to the server.